fbpx

 Rally Your Supporters Online

-• Ask your social media followers to share stories of why they support your organization.
-Retweet their replies!
+• Encourage your supporters to share why they support your cause

 • Organize a challenge (on TikTok or Instagram Reels)!
 Encourage your partners and friends to spread generosity on social media by getting creative.